 2. Use digital folders

 If you’re not ready to spend money on software, an alternative option is to take photos or scan receipts and upload them to a digital folder like Google Drive or Dropbox.
-Just like physical storage systems, you can organize these folders by expense type and date.
+Like physical storage systems, you can organize these folders by expense type and date.

-By asking vendors to provide digital copies of documents whenever possible, for example, you can avoid taking photos and uploading data altogether.
-Most cloud accounting software also lets you digitally import bank statements and credit card statements.
+Ask vendors to provide digital copies of documents whenever possible; for example, you can avoid taking photos and uploading data altogether.
+Most cloud accounting software lets you digitally import bank and credit card statements.

 Make organizing receipts a habit